rbutenuth/fpl/doc/map-and-loops.md

 ### map-to-dict
 Apply a lambda to all list elements and return a dictionary.
 The dictionary is build from the results of the lambdas.
 The first must return the key as string, the second a value (any type).
-When the key is an empty string, the second lambda is not called and nothing is put to the dictionary.
+When the key is nil, the second lambda is not called and nothing is put to the dictionary.
 Adding to the dictionary is done by put, so mappings may overwrite each other or even remove mappings, when value is nil.

-The first lambda receives a list element as parameter.
+The first lambda receives a list element as parameter and the index (starting from 0).
-The second lambda receives two parameters: The first is the previous value contained in the dictionary for the given key (may be nil if no mapping exists), the second the list element to be mapped.
+The second lambda receives three parameters: The first is the previous value contained in the dictionary for the given key (may be nil if no mapping exists), the second the list element to be mapped.
+The third the index (starting from 0).
 ```
 (map-to-dict key-lambda value-lambda some-list)
 ```